dracoranger/fih/README.md

 1. allow a -t test option to run fih-test.py
 2. currently handles up to 1000 files because I'm lazy.
 Need to make it work with arbitrary numbers
+3. enable automatic numbering, semi-necessary for 2
+4. Add machine number reading?
+5. GUI?
+(Major strech goal)
+6. Allow for more control over naming conventions?
+Such as taking part of the existing name?